IISE Lean division Teaching Award

 IIE's lean division offers a number of awards to recognize the contribution of individuals to advancing the knowledge and practice of lean concepts.
 The lean division's teaching award is given out annually to honor the services of a person/group of people who have developed curriculum and disseminated courses in the subject area.
-The lean division now invites nominations for the 6th Lean Teaching Award.
-The 2013 award will be presented at the IIE Annual Conference & Expo in San Juan, Puerto Rico, May 18-22, 2013.
+The lean division now invites nominations for the sixth Lean Teaching Award.
+The 2014 award will be presented at the IIE Annual Conference & Expo May 31-June 3, 2014, in Montreal, QC, Canada.

 - The candidate must be a member of IISE.